Main page on Change

 To consider the implications to this anticipated or probable event, we offer several key elements for your consideration, including:

-audio so you can actually hear the entire talk by the WHOI scientist!
+4) use this link to an audio so you can actually hear the entire talk by the WHOI scientist!

 From The Window's View

 The implications to focus on are summarized as follows.
-First, humans are having an affect on the global climate in ways that some effects will cause yet other effects with as yet unknown 'tipping to knock over domino type' consequences.
+First, humans are having an affect on the global climate in ways that some effects will cause yet other effects with as yet unforeseen 'tipping to knock over domino type' consequences.

 The shut down of the ocean currents has evidently happened before over geologic time.
 But when that occurred the environmental system—global ecosystem stability—was unperturbed by humanity.